Restore

 ---|---|

-Pending | A Restore execution is in a pending state if further configuration is required before the execution can be launched. |
+Pending | A Restore execution is in a Pending state if further configuration is required before the execution can be launched. |

-Ready | A Restore execution is Ready when it has loaded data from the Report seed and validated which records of this data set exist for the specified Point in Time. |
+Ready | A Restore execution is Ready when it has loaded data from the source and validated which records of this data set exist for the specified execution. |

-Queued | A Restore that a user has submitted but that is waiting for a previous restore execution to complete. |
+Queued | A Restore execution is Queued when a user has submitted the job, but it is waiting for a previous Restore execution to complete. |

-Running | The Restore Execution is currently running. \n\nThere can only ever be one running Restore Execution at a time. |
+Running | The Restore execution is currently running. \n\nThere can only ever be one running Restore execution at a time. |

 Completed | The Restore has completed with zero errors reported back. |